 If parents require any further information about the curriculum at Bredon Hancock's CE First School please make an appointment to see the class teacher or particular curriculum leader.
 Miss Davies in the school office will direct you to the appropriate person.

-We have spent a great deal of time auditing our curriculum and practice, considering our school's current context, as well as understanding the new Ofsted Inspection Framework- 2019 and SIAMS Schedule- 2018 (statutory Inspection of Anglican and Methodist Schools) requirements.
+We have spent a great deal of time auditing our curriculum and practice over the last few years, considering our school's current context, as well as understanding the new Ofsted Inspection Framework- 2019 and SIAMS Schedule- 2018 (statutory Inspection of Anglican and Methodist Schools) requirements.

 Staff have been inspired to create themes of learning that excite and engage pupils, and that are fun to teach.
 They maximise opportunities for meeting national requirements as well as standards that we have set for ourselves.